Cumberland Lodge has received a gift of £2,500 from The Patron's Fund, to help launch its new programme of work with schools.

 The generous gift will be used to support new workshops that promote social and civic awareness amongst school children in Key Stages 1 and 2 at local schools through a series of guided workshops, led by members of our Education Department.
 The workshops are designed to equip children with the skills and confidence to become active participants in their communities.

-Some of the workshops will draw on our recently discovered connection with Roald Dahl’s The BFG, using the concept of 'bottles of dreams' to explore the causes of social divisions and ideas for building more tolerant, peaceful and inclusive societies.
+Some of the workshops will draw on our recently discovered connection with Roald Dahl’s The BFG, using the concept of 'bottles of dreams' to explore the causes of social divisions and ideas for building more peaceful, open and inclusive societies.

 Academic research published in 2016 suggests that the “special house” in Windsor Great Park that the Queen gifts to the BFG at the end of the story refers to Cumberland Lodge, which was also the name of Dahl’s childhood home in Cardiff.
 Dahl had spoken to a group of visiting American students at the Lodge just a few years before The BFG was published.